Tuberculin Skin TestSkip to the navigation

 Three levels of risk have been defined:

-- Moderate-risk group includes people who have recently moved from or traveled in a country with a high rate of TB; those who use illegal drugs by injection (intravenous drug users); people who live in nursing homes; workers in hospitals, nursing homes, schools, and prisons; children younger than 4 years old; children (ages 4 to 18) who are exposed to high-risk adults; and homeless people.
+- Moderate-risk group.
+This includes people who have recently moved from or traveled in a country with a high rate of TB; those who use illegal drugs by injection (intravenous drug users); people who live in nursing homes; workers in hospitals, nursing homes, schools, and prisons; children younger than 4 years old; children (ages 4 to 18) who are exposed to high-risk adults; and homeless people.
 Others at moderate risk for having tuberculosis include people who are 10% or more below their ideal body weight and people who have kidney failure, diabetes, leukemia, cancer, or those who have had part of their stomach removed (gastrectomy).

 A positive reaction usually remains visible for about 1 week.